pactflow/docs.pactflow.io/website/docs/docs/authentication/legacy.md

 ### 1. Name not appearing in user management screens

-You are missing the mappings for "First name" and "Last Name", see `Map the required SAML2.0 attributes` in Setup.
+You are missing the mappings for "First Name" and "Last Name", see `Map the required SAML2.0 attributes` in Setup.

 ### 2. "Invalid State/RelayState provided"